Shhhh…Murder! Anthology: September 2018

 In my story, "Blowhards on the Bayou", a Mardi Gras float becomes a locked room murder mystery set in New Orleans.
 The book is edited by the fabulous Greg Herren and includes stories from Rambo-creator, David Morrell; best-selling authors Terrie Farley Moran, Alison Gaylin, Elaine Viets, John Floyd, Edith Maxwell, and many more.
 The forward is by mega-best selling scion, Heather Graham.
 You can see the drink Kerry Hammond created to match the story here.

-I got the idea while I was watching my first Muses Mardi Gras parade several years ago.
+I got the idea for the story while I was watching my first Muses Mardi Gras parade several years ago.
 Special thanks to my great NOLA friends Max, Roz and Shawn Gruenig who introduced me to all things Mardi Gras.
 Max even took me on a Mardi Gras float and took videos from the float while it rolled in the parade.
 The Gruenig family own the excellent poboy eatery, Koz's.
 Stop on by next time you are in New Orleans.
 You might find me in the kitchen making jambalaya.

 Mystery Weekly, July 2016

 In this issue of Mystery Weekly Magazine it's Christmas in July for my story, "A Christmas Miracle" when a laid off tech worker resorts to burglary to get his sick son Christmas presents.
-Of course the theft isn't as easy as he thinks when he finds a dead body.
+Of course this theft isn't going to be as easy as he hopes, especially when he finds a dead body.

 I got the idea from two sources - a magazine article that talked about how burglars select houses to rob and my family's habit of making up stories about people we don't know by their choice of outdoor Christmas decor.
 I had so much fun writing this story that I even came up with a drink to match .